Xilinx/Vitis-AI/dpu/ref_design_docs/README_DPUCVDX8G.md

 Changing platform needs to modify 3 files: 'vitis_prj/Makefile', 'vitis_prj/scripts/xvdpu_aie_noc.py', and 'vitis_prj/scripts/postlink.tcl'.

-**Note:** If the target platform is based on ES1 device, check the known issue about the workaround for ES1 device.

 1) 'vitis_prj/Makefile':
 - Change the path of 'xpfm' file for the varibale 'PLATFORM'
 ```